 Beaches

-Dip your toes in the calm, turquoise waters of Cozumel’s best beaches, like Palancar Beach on the southwestern edge of the island.
+On the Caribbean coast, dip your toes in the calm, turquoise waters of Cozumel’s best beaches, like Palancar Beach on the southwestern edge of the island.
 Relax on the soft white sands and cool off in the water, where there’s superb snorkeling over the coral gardens of the offshore reef, teeming with shoals of fish.

 Tequila

-What is Mexico known for?
-If anything, tequila, one of the country’s most famous exports.
+Mexico is known for tequila, one of the country’s most famous exports.
 First made in the 16th century, tequila is created from the blue agave plant and can actually only be considered authentic if it’s made in Mexico.
-Whether you prefer to sip it neat, or enjoy it in a delicious margarita, tequila is something you’ll come across on every cocktail menu in Mexico.

 Dive into the educational side of tequila in Puerto Vallarta, on Mexico’s west coast.
 Here, you’ll have the opportunity to learn about the process of making tequila with a visit to Hacienda Dona Engracia.
 Afterward, you’ll have the chance to taste a variety of six different tequila grades, including flavors like peach, and chocolate.